Gayathriyeliginti07/Address-Book-Generator/README.md

 A simple web-based Address Book that allows users to add, update, delete, and view contact details.
 Built using HTML, CSS, JavaScript, PHP, and MySQL (XAMPP).

 Features:

-Add new contacts with name, phone number, and email.
+->Add new contacts with name, phone number, and email.

-Update existing contact details.
+->Update existing contact details.

-Delete contacts from the address book.
+->Delete contacts from the address book.

-View all saved contacts in a structured format.
+->View all saved contacts in a structured format.

-Persistent storage using MySQL database.
+->Persistent storage using MySQL database.

 Technologies Used

 Frontend: HTML, CSS, JavaScript

 Backend: PHP